Copenhagen (CPH) Airport

 Copenhagen Airport now has an integrated passenger terminal - divided into three sections .

 Present and future Airport developments: In order to accommodate 40M passengers a year in the more distant future, the Airport embarked on a phased expansion project - 'merging' terminals and separating arriving/ departing passengers in a more efficient way.
 Merging the terminals with an expansion of 2,300 sq.feet, with added security lanes, has been completed, as well as the first phase of Pier C Construction (extension with new gates, individual lounges, and passenger services).
 Pier C now accommodates the large Airbus A380 (seating 500 passengers).

 - Pier B extension started thereafter.

-- The Arrivals area has or will get more of the large baggage conveyors, and will have natural light & high ceilings.
+- The Arrivals area will have natural light & high ceilings.
 An expanded, light & airy shopping area will offer a casual Danish atmosphere.

 - The extension of the current baggage handling system - involves major modification of the reclaim area and creation of new technical facilities and new access roads for the staff - and is to provide longer baggage conveyors and passenger space.
 Tentative completion is 2018/19.